galaxyproject/training-material/topics/genome-annotation/tutorials/repeatmasker/tutorial.md

 The aim of repeat masking is to identify the location of all repeated elements along a genome sequence.
 Other tools (like annotation pipelines) can then take this information into account when producing their results.

-The output of repeat masking tools is mot often composed of a fasta file (with sometimes a GFF file containing the position of each repeat).
+The output of repeat masking tools is most often composed of a fasta file (with sometimes a GFF file containing the position of each repeat).
 There is two types of masking, producing slightly different fasta output:

 - Soft masking: repeat elements are written in lower case
 - Hard masking: repeat elements are replaced by stretches of the letter N